SamuelEllertson/StatsCourseBot/README.md

-Authors: Samuel Ellertson, Noah Stapp, Max Barshay
+## Authors: Samuel Ellertson, Noah Stapp, Max Barshay

-setup: Create a virtual environment, activate it, and do 'pip install -r requirements.txt'
+### Setup: Create a virtual environment, activate it, and do 'pip install -r requirements.txt'

-Style guidline:
+# Style guidline:
-    4 space indentation
+- 4 space indentation (not tabs)
-    function/method names: snake_case
+- Function/method names: snake_case
-    please use descriptive, non-shortened variable names, unless their meaning is obvious enough keep your 'public' methods near the top, seperated from your internal logic methods, so that things remain clear add docstrings to all your 'public' methods, documenting purpose, param types, and return types type hints on params, where it makes sense, is prefered
+- Please use descriptive, non-shortened variable names, unless their meaning is obvious enough
+- keep your 'public' methods near the top, seperated from your internal logic methods, so that things remain clear

-components:
+- Add docstrings to all your 'public' methods, documenting purpose, param types, and return types
+    - type hints on params and return types, for 'public' methods, is prefered

+# Components:

     filename: ClassName